ipa-may/docker_vnc_ROS2/tigerVNC/04_humble_tigerVNC_ros2-control/README.md

 # TigerVNC ROS 2 Humble + ros2_control

-This variant layers the ros2_control / Gazebo tooling onto the existing `ghcr.io/ipa-may/ros2-tigervnc-novnc:humble-vscode-xfce` desktop while keeping the Turbo/TigerVNC entrypoint intact.
-Multi-stage building keeps the VNC stack untouched and copies the heavy ROS dependencies from a separate builder stage.
-Highlights:
+A TigerVNC/noVNC desktop with the ros2_control stack preinstalled on top of `ghcr.io/ipa-may/ros2-tigervnc-novnc:humble-vscode-xfce`.
+The multi-stage build keeps the upstream VNC desktop intact while adding controllers, RViz2, PlotJuggler, and supporting dependencies.

-- TigerVNC + noVNC + XFCE desktop identical to the upstream image.
+- TigerVNC + noVNC + XFCE desktop with the original entrypoint preserved.
-- ros2_control, ros2_controllers, PlotJuggler, RViz2, ros-gz/gz-harmonic and friends preinstalled.
+- ros2_control, ros2_controllers, hardware interfaces, RViz2, PlotJuggler baked in.
-- Workspace volumes mounted under `/home/ros/ros2_ws` (see compose file) so you can drop source packages under `src`.
+- Dev Containers label points VS Code at `/home/ros/ros2_ws` as `ros`.
-- VS Code attaches as the `ros` user automatically via the `devcontainer.metadata` label, and ROS environments are pre-sourced before the VNC entrypoint starts.
+- Only the source tree is bind-mounted by default; add a workspace volume if you want to persist build artifacts.

 ## Build & run